 Many people are taking initiatives to make idols with Alum to continue polluting the water by submerging the diols.

 Onam is an Indian festival that is celebrated mostly in Kerala, making it one of the most important festivals of South India.
 This festival is celebrated in rejoice of a good harvest.
-Onam is celebrated to welcome the great king Mahabali.
-On this day people pay tribute to his sacrifices and remember his great deeds.
+Onam celebrations mark the welcome the great king Mahabali.
+Also, on this day people pay tribute to his sacrifices and remember his great deeds.
 Attributing to its acceptance by Keralites of all religion, it is widely regarded as one of the most important non-religious festivals of India.

 Celebration of Onam includes eating the traditional meal on Banana Leaf.

 Kumbh Mela is one of the most famous North Indian festivals and pilgrimage sites of India.
 At the time of this festival, it has the world’s biggest gathering.
-The main ritual of Kumbh Mela is bathing in the river, this practice is considered sacrosanct.
-It is believed that bathing in the river will make them pure.
+The main ritual of Kumbh Mela is bathing in the river, this is one of the holiest practices.
+Also, there is a belief that bathing in the river will make them pure.

 People submerge themselves in the holy water as they believe that they’ll be freed from all their sins.
-It is celebrated four times a year.
+Usually people celebrate it four times a year.

 Do you know Kumbh Mela is even visible through Satelite?